2025 Canadian Premier League season

-The 2025 Canadian Premier League season was the seventh season of the Canadian Premier League, the top level of Canadian soccer.
-Cavalry FC were the defending champions, having defeated Forge FC in the 2024 final.
+The 2025 Canadian Premier League season was the seventh season of the Canadian Premier League, the top men's professional level of the Canadian Soccer Association's league system.

 Rule changes

 The CPL's total player compensation budget was increased by $69,500 to a total of $1,182,000 (or $1,282,000 for teams maximizing the U-21 salary incentive).
 Beginning in 2025, players who had three seasons of CPL experience or have lived in Canada for at least three years were considered domestic players for roster purposes.

 Teams

-The same eight teams that competed in the 2024 season competed in the 2025 season, though this was the last season with eight teams, with expansion to nine teams planned for 2026.
+The same eight teams that competed in the 2024 season competed in the 2025 season.
+This was the final season of play for Valour FC who ceased operations.